 - Public Safety.
 Modern policing agencies do a great deal more than fighting crime and pursuing justice.
-Police are frequently the first line of protection and aid for the community tasked with the responsibility to locate, rescue and help anyone in the who is injured or endangered, regardless of the cause.
-They also must protect property from theft, vandalism or damage.
-The police also have a special duty to protect vulnerable populations, including homeless, mentally and physically ill persons, runaway juveniles, children and domestic partners.
+Police are frequently the first line of protection and aid for the community tasked with the responsibility to locate, rescue, and help anyone who is injured or endangered, regardless of the cause.
+They also must protect property from theft, vandalism, or damage.
+The police also have a special duty to protect vulnerable populations, including homeless, mentally and physically ill persons, runaway juveniles, children, and domestic partners.
 Finally, the agency must implement effective law enforcement and traffic management strategies to reduce automobile and motorcycle-related accidents and resulting deaths and injuries.
-In order to accomplish its public safety and service goals, agencies must ensure that officers and dispatchers have adequate training and resources.
+In order to accomplish their public safety and service goals, agencies must ensure that officers and dispatchers have adequate training and resources.